Cavoodles & Children. Everything you MUST KNOW before bringing one home!

 ❌ Tug-of-war – This can encourage possessiveness and rough play at an early age which we would like to avoid.

 ❌ Jumping games – Threat of harm or injury for small dogs like Cavoodles.
+For example don't let them jump on and off the lounge or put them on a trampoline.

 By putting clear playtime pointers, you can ensure interactions remain fun and safe for both your child and your Cavoodle.